 March 3, 2014 Author: Vince Horiuchi Anne Burkholder believes in fighting racism, empowering women and working for justice and peace.
 That’s why she has devoted her entire professional career to nonprofit companies and currently is the chief executive officer for the YWCA Utah.

 February 28, 2014 Author: by FOX 13 News Seuss’ birthday may be on Sunday, but the United Way of Salt Lake spent Friday going to local elementary schools to read with students—and their efforts were part of the National Education Association’s Read Across America Day, which is typically set on Seuss’ birthday, March 2.

 February 24, 2014 Author: Robert Wood Johnson Foundation

-March 1, 2013 Author: Deseret News KEARNS — Hundreds of elementary students were heard rhyming in unison this Friday as they participated in Dr. Seuss Day, part of the National Education Association’s Read Across America initiative.
+February 24, 2014 Author: Jerilyn Stowe Thousands of Utah elementary students will be heard rhyming in unison this Friday as they participate in Dr. Seuss Day, part of the National Education Association’s Read Across America initiative.

 GET UPDATES VIA EMAIL

 Vice President of Marketing & Communication email@example.com 801.736.7709